 Samoyeds have earned the nickname, “the smiling sled dog.”
 These friendly pups are medium-sized dogs with a herding instinct.
 They have a history of breeding in some of the coldest and roughest regions of the world.
 The Samoyed gets their name from the Samoyedic people in Siberia.
 They bred the fluffy white dogs to act as reindeer herders and pull their sleds.

 Samoyeds have thick double-layer coats full of fluffy white fur.
 They are friendly, alert, playful, and sociable, but are they hypoallergenic?
+Although no dog is truly hypoallergenic, Samoyeds are considered to be one of the better breeds for people with allergies.

 In this article, we discuss what being “hypoallergenic” really means, what causes dog allergies in humans, and if Samoyed dogs are actually hypoallergenic.